Sport in Afghanistan: Football

+The country’s first international trophy was achieved in the 2013 edition of the SAFF Championship.

-Mixed Martial Arts
+Mixed martial arts

-Afghans have taken a recent interest in mixed martial arts.
+Afghans have taken a recent interest in mixed martial arts (MMA).
 There are several gyms in Afghanistan which promote the sport and have fighters.
-Siyar Bahadurzada is a mixed martial artist who competes in the Ultimate Fighting Championship.
-He is well known for holding and wearing the Afghan flag around himself before and after his professional fights.
+Siyar Bahadurzada is an Afghan MMA fighter who competes in the Ultimate Fighting Championship.
+He was known for holding and wearing the Afghan flag around himself before and after his professional fights.